Pymble Ladies' College: History and description

 Pymble Ladies' College was founded in 1916 by John Marden, due to the increasing enrolments at the Presbyterian Ladies' College, Sydney, another school established by the General Assembly of the Presbyterian Church of NSW.

 In 1921 Nancy Jobson became principal of the college. after the resignation of Gladys Gordon Everett.

 During Jobson's tenure, enrolments increased from 256 in 1921 to 414 in 1929 and the number of boarders from 95 to 161, however the Great Depression later caused a slump in enrolments to only 208 by 1932.
 Jobson left the school following a disagreement with the school council over proposed downsizing measures prompted by the economic downturn.
 She was succeeded by the Scottish born Grace Mackintosh who had been a head in New Zealand.

 Mackintosh had not been successful in New Zealand where she had suffered with the climate, her arthritis and routine decisions, Now at Pymble College she failed to impress.
 Younger students found her accent difficult and as the depression hit then the number of students began to fall.
 Mackintosh decided to introduce new ideas including her ideas about Presbyterianism.
 She lost her faith in 1936 and decided to resign.
 In July 1936 Dorothy Isabel Knox OBE AM became the school's replacement Principal.
 She had been the head of the Presbyterian Ladies’ College, Orange.
 Knox was at the college until she retired in 1967 having overseen the expansion of the school during her leadership.
 During Knox's final year the Wyndham scheme was introduced that restructured secondary education encouraging comprehensive education in New South Wales.
 Knox approved of the changes.

+In 2008, five students from years 8 to 9 were expelled for "sniffing aerosol fumes" on school grounds.
+In 2017, a student at PLC was reported to have been allegedly groomed by a convicted criminal through social media platform Snapchat, who bought her a plane ticket to the United States.
+The student was "[found] safe" in the United States through a collaboration between Australian and US law enforcement, and returned to Sydney, prompting conversations surrounding cyber safety for children on social media.
+In 2022, the school faced controversy following the leak of an unsanctioned explicit and extreme "Year 12 muck-up day" plans made by students at the school.
+In 2024, PLC received negative media coverage following reports of extreme bullying towards a year 6/7 student, with the school alleged to have been "dismissive" in addressing it.

+The school has historically maintained an end of year graduation tradition where year 12 students release white birds to signify "freedom" and "letting go", releasing 30 birds since 2017.
+In 2024, animal welfare concerns were raised regarding this tradition, with animal rights activists claiming the move increases their "risk of death from starvation, dehydration or predation".
+The provider of the birds stated that they are white racing pigeons with a "99 per cent" return rate.